JavaScript is required

 Speaking practice without travel

-You don't need to fly to Paris to speak French.
-Polyglots use language exchange apps, online tutors, and conversation groups to practice speaking regularly.
+You don't need to fly to Paris to become fluent in French.
+Polyglots use language exchange apps, online tutors, and conversation groups to practice speaking regularly in their learning strategies.

 The mindset shift here is important: polyglots start speaking early, even when they suck.
 They're not waiting until they're "ready."
 A 10-minute conversation where you struggle through basic sentences teaches you more than a week of silent study.

 Some polyglots use a technique where they pretend they can't speak their native language during study sessions.
-It forces your brain to think in the target language instead of constantly translating.
+It forces your brain to think about the words and phrases in the target language instead of constantly translating.

 AI tools for language learning in 2026

-AI has changed the game for polyglots over the past couple years.
+AI has changed the polyglots' language learning methods over the past couple years.
 The tools available now would've seemed like science fiction back in 2023.

 AI conversation partners let you practice speaking anytime without scheduling a tutor.
 You can ask the AI to roleplay specific scenarios, correct your grammar in real-time, or adjust its speaking speed to match your proficiency level.
 These tools work for everyone from complete beginners (A0) to advanced learners (C2).